 DID YOU KNOW?
 Tintoretto painted the altarpiece ‘Angelo che predica Santa Caterina d’Alessandria del suo martirio’ (Angel foretelling Saint Catharine martyrdom) for this church between 1560 and 1570.
 Luckily, it was saved before the church was destroyed.
 It has been owned for a very long time by David Bowie and it is now on display at the Rubens House in Antwerp (Belgium).
 (You can find more information on this in my post ‘Where to find the most stunning masterpieces of Tintoretto’.)

 The first church on the location of the San Marco basilica was built around 830.
 The construction of the current building in Italo-Byzantine style started around 1063.
 It was originally the private chapel of the Doge, as San Pietro di Castello was at that time the official cathedral of Venice.
 When the economic center moved towards the Rialto and San Marco area, the San Marco basilica became the official cathedral of the city in 1807.
-(You can find more information on this in my post ‘Castello: mark these hidden gems on your Venice map’.)
+(You can find more information on this in my posts ‘Castello: mark these hidden gems on your Venice map’ and ‘A magical visit to the illuminated mosaics of the basilica‘.)

 DID YOU KNOW?
 The Italian Mint presented in 2017 a new 2 euros coin which shows the San Marco basilica, in celebration of the 400th anniversary of the completion of the basilica.
 1.5 million coins have been distributed, so you might be carrying a souvenir of Venice in your purse.